adpadillar/nearbyy/apps/docs/src/content/docs/guides/getting-started-ts.md

 - Node.js
 - Edge Runtime

-:::danger[Running in the browser]
+:::note[Running in the browser]
-While running our SDK is technically possible in the browser, we strongly advise against it.
-This will leak your API keys.
-We plan to support running in the browser in the future, eliminating the need for your own backend.
-However, this is not supported yet.
+While we don't support running in the browser directly without a server, we plan to support this use case in the future, eliminating the need for your own backend.
 :::

 ## Getting your API key